What Are Flame Retardants Doing in Baby Gear?

 Sign Up Free

-Common questions about toxicology: furniture answered by our research team.
+Common questions about toxicology: furniture, answered by our research team.

 QAre PFAS and Flame Retardants the same thing?

-No. Flame retardants prevent ignition, while PFAS (forever chemicals) are used for water and stain resistance.
+No, PFAS and flame retardants are not the same thing.
+Flame retardants prevent ignition, while PFAS (forever chemicals) are used for water and stain resistance.
 Unfortunately, a single stroller or car seat might be treated with *both* of them.

 QHow do I know if my couch has flame retardants?

-Check the law tag under the cushions.
+To find out whether a couch contains flame retardants, check the law tag under the cushions.
 Due to changes in California law (TB 117-2013), couches manufactured after 2015 must have a label checking a box explicitly stating whether it contains added chemical flame retardants.

 Related research